martinnaughton/vuejs_and_jquery/README.md

 # vuejs_and_jquery

-> A simple project to show how to integrate jquery in to a vuejs project
+Simple project to show how to use jquery in a vuejs project.
+Jquery is imported in to every component separately

 ## Build Setup